Matteo Ricci, Li Zhizao, and Zhang Wentao: World Map of 1602

 A Jesuit priest, Matteo Ricci arrived in China in 1583 and, with fellow Jesuit Michele Ruggieri, established the first Christian mission.
 In 1597, Ricci was named Superior or head of the entire Jesuit missionary effort in China.
 His world map is a true collaboration between the European scholars of the Jesuit mission and the Chinese scholars and artisans of the imperial court.
 Vivid descriptions of the continents, praise of the Chinese emperor, lunar charts, and scientific tables documenting the movement of the planets adorn the map, a unique representation of East-West relations in the early 17th-century.

 This Example of the 1602 Ricci MapThis example of the 1602 Ricci Map was purchased by the James Ford Bell Trust and has been loaned to the University of Minnesota for the benefit of the James Ford Bell Library.
 This Ricci map is among six known complete examples of the 1602 printing; this is the only one in the Americas.
-The six examples: Vatican Apostolic Library Collection I; Japan Kyoto University Collection; collection of Japan Miyagi Prefecture Library; Collection of the Library of the Japanese Cabinet; Paris, France (in private hands); James Ford Bell Trust (formerly in a private collection in Japan).
-The image of the map appears here courtesy of the James Ford Bell Trust.
+The six examples: Vatican Apostolic Library Collection I; Japan Kyoto University Collection; collection of Japan Miyagi Prefecture Library; Collection of the Library of the Japanese Cabinet; Paris, France (in private hands); James Ford Bell Library at the University of Minnesota.
+The Bell Library's copy has been loaned to the University of Minnesota by the James Ford Bell Trust for the benefit of the Bell Library.

 Learn More About Matteo Ricci and the Map